-It gives me great pleasure to progress this scheme from an act of law into a tangible organisation that will serve the needs of the Victims of the Troubles.
-To do this, the Victims' Payments Board (VPB) will manage applications to the scheme with administrative support provided by the Department of Justice (DoJ).
+It gives me great pleasure to have progressed this scheme from an act of law into a tangible organisation that will serve the needs of the Victims of the Troubles.
+To do this, the Victims' Payments Board (VPB) is managing applications to the scheme with administrative support provided by the Department of Justice (DoJ).

 Central to the scheme is the assessment, by a suitably qualified Health Care Professional, of relevant disablement; that which has been caused by a Troubles-related incident.
-In preparation for the scheme opening, I am pleased to publish the clinical guidance that underpins this assessment and would like to thank all individuals and organisations who have contributed to the creation of the scheme thus far.
+I am pleased to publish the clinical guidance that underpins this assessment and would like to thank all individuals and organisations who have contributed to the creation and delivery of the scheme thus far.